curtwarfield/pluto-for-channels/README.md

 # pluto-for-channels
-This site will provide updated guide data for Pluto TV
+This site will provide updated guide data for Pluto TV.